 Teeth whitening in teenagers has become very popular because everyone wants to have the best smile possible including teenagers.
 It is not uncommon for teens to inquire about teeth whitening options.
 Teeth whitening have become a multi-million dollar industry.
-Much of that is from drug store kits or on-line do it yourself teeth whitening kits.
+Much of that is from drugstore kits or online do it yourself teeth whitening kits.
 According to the American Academy of Dentistry, parents need to be aware of the risks associated with whitening and learn about the best option to treat their teenager.

 One risk of teeth whitening is nerve root shrinkage during the growth of the permanent teeth throughout the teenage years.
-Once the permanent teeth have fully developed the nerves begin to grow in size, which help minimize the tooth sensitivity.
+Once the permanent teeth have fully developed the nerves begin to grow in size, which helps minimize the tooth sensitivity.
 Using any tooth whitening agent before the permanent teeth have fully developed puts teens at risk of slight but reparable nerve damage caused by the tooth bleaching gel.
 The frequency and the higher the concentration the bleaching agent, the more brittle the tooth and nerves can become.
 The bleach in the products can also cause gum irritation and pain.
-To avoid any potential gum damage it is important to reduce the amount of bleaching chemicals on the gums.
+To avoid any potential gum damage it is important to reduce the number of bleaching chemicals on the gums.
 Custom-made bleaching trays ordered from a dentist’s office could minimize the contact between the gums and the bleaching agent and lessen the chance for irritation.
 The American Academy of General Dentistry recommends not to use any whitening products until the age of 14 and to discuss with your dentist the best option for your child.

 Types of Teeth Whitening Products